-10 TAC §11.204.
-Required Documentation for Application Submission.

-The purpose of this section is to identify the documentation that is required at the time of Application submission, unless specifically indicated or otherwise required by Department rule.
-Unless stated otherwise, all documentation identified in this section must not be dated more than six (6) months prior to the close of the Application Acceptance Period or the date of Application submission as applicable to the program.

-- (1) Certification, Acknowledgment and Consent of Development Owner.
-A certification of the information in this subchapter as well as Subchapter B of this chapter must be executed by the Development Owner and addresses the specific requirements associated with the Development.
-The Person executing the certification is responsible for ensuring all individuals referenced therein are in compliance with the certification and that they have given it with all required authority and with actual knowledge of the matters certified. - (A) The Development will adhere to the Texas Property Code relating to security devices and other applicable requirements for residential tenancies, and will adhere to local building codes or, if no local building codes are in place, then to the most recent version of the International Building Code. - (B) This Application and all materials submitted to the Department constitute records of the Department subject to Tex.
+Recipient requirements in §93.2 State Rules (1) Make acceptable 10 TAC §11.204.
+Required Documentation for Application Submission. assurances to the grantee The purpose of this section is to identify the documentation that is that it will comply with the required at the time of Application submission, unless specifically requirements of the HTF indicated or otherwise required by Department rule.
+Unless stated program during the entire otherwise, all documentation identified in this section must not be period that begins upon dated more than six (6) months prior to the close of the Application selection of the recipient Acceptance Period or the date of Application submission as applicable to receive HTF funds, and to the program. ending upon the (1) Certification, Acknowledgment and Consent of Development conclusion of all HTF- Owner.
+A certification of the information in this subchapter as well as funded activities Subchapter B of this chapter must be executed by the Development Owner and addresses the specific requirements associated with the (2) Demonstrate its familiarity Development.
+The Person executing the certification is responsible for with the requirements of ensuring all individuals referenced therein are in compliance with the other Federal, State, or local certification and that they have given it with all required authority and housing programs that may with actual knowledge of the matters certified. be used in conjunction with (A) The Development will adhere to the Texas Property Code HTF funds to ensure relating to security devices and other applicable requirements for compliance with all residential tenancies, and will adhere to local building codes or, if no applicable requirements local building codes are in place, then to the most recent version of the International Building Code. and regulations of such (B) This Application and all materials submitted to the Department programs; constitute records of the Department subject to Tex.
 Gov't Code, Chapter 552.
-Any person signing the Certification acknowledges that they have the authority to release all materials for publication on the Department's website, that the Department may publish them on the Department's website and release them in response to a request for public information, and make other use of the information as authorized by law. - (C) All representations, undertakings and commitments made by Applicant in the Application process expressly constitute conditions to any Commitment, Determination Notice, Carryover Allocation, or Direct Loan Commitment for such Development which the Department may issue or award, and the violation of any such condition shall be sufficient cause for the cancellation and rescission of such Commitment, Determination Notice, Carryover Allocation, or Direct
+Any person signing the Certification acknowledges that they have the authority to release all materials for publication on the Department's website, that the Department may publish them on the Department's website and release them in response to a request for public information, and make other use of the information as authorized by law.
+(C) All representations, undertakings and commitments made by Applicant in the Application process expressly constitute conditions to any Commitment, Determination Notice, Carryover Allocation, or Direct Loan Commitment for such Development which the Department may issue or award, and the violation of any such condition shall be sufficient cause for the cancellation and rescission of such Commitment, Determination Notice, Carryover Allocation, or Direct